dalelane/app-connect-tekton-pipeline/README.md

 (1 row)
 ```

+#### Test

+A test for this app is provided in [sample-ace-application_Test](./ace-projects/sample-ace-application_Test/).

+To run it:
+1. Create a local integration server called `TEST_SERVER` (inheriting the configuration in the [TEST_SERVER](./ace-projects/TEST_SERVER/) folder)
+2. Run the test launch configuration [sample-ace-application_Test.launch](./ace-projects/sample-ace-application_Test/sample-ace-application_Test.launch)

 ## Configuring the pipeline for your App Connect Enterprise application

 To run the pipeline for your own application, you need to first create a `PipelineRun`.

 The sample pipeline runs described above provide a good starting point for this, which you can modify to your own needs.
 You need to specify the location of your App Connect Enterprise application code and configuration resources.
-All of the available parameters are documented in the [pipeline spec](./tekton/pipeline.yaml#L20-L191) if further guidance is needed.
+All of the available parameters are documented in the [pipeline spec](./tekton/pipeline.yaml#L20-L199) if further guidance is needed.

 ## Supported versions